Skibaby/svglogo/README.md

 # Object Oriented Programming SVG Logo Maker

 ## Description
-This application enables to add input into a inquirer prompt that creates a      svg.logo file which is the file that will show the users their desired logo.
+This application enables to add input into a inquirer prompt that creates a svg.logo file which is the file that will show users their desired logo.

 Uses the Inquirer packageLinks to an external site..